 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
-The System reports deferred outflows of resources associated with defined benefit pension plans.
+The System reports deferred outflows of resources associated with the pension plan.